Top 11 Ways to iPhone 7 Speaker Greyed out During Call

 Method 11: Contact Apple Center

-If unluckily, all of the above methods fail to do the trick in resolving iPhone 7 speaker greyed out, then you may only go to the nearby Apple Store to seek professional suggestions.
+If unluckily, all of the above methods fail to do the trick in resolving iPhone 7 speaker greyed out, there may be a hardware issue with your iPhone's audio components.
+Then you may only go to the nearby Apple Store to seek professional suggestions.
 It is worth mentioning that this way may cost you a few bucks and waste some time.

 Q1: How do you fix your iPhone when the other person can't hear you?